prisma-labs/vscode-next/README.md

 ## Features

-Automagicly add types to **Next.js** pages if you use `getStaticSideProps` or `getServerSideProps`.
+Automatically adds types to your **Next.js** page components if you use `getStaticSideProps` or `getServerSideProps`.
 The returned types can not be automatically inferred and passed to the page.

-This extension also enables type safety in js code by leveraging JSDOCs
+This extension also enables type safety in js code by leveraging JsDocs.

 <br/>